 Section 62a.
-Annex XVII, item 6, to the Agreement establishing the European Economic Area [Council Regulation (EEC) No. 1768/92 concerning the creation of a supplementary protection certificate for medicinal products with adaptations to the EEA Agreement] including the amendments and additions provided in Protocol 1 of the Agreement and elsewhere in the Agreement shall apply as statutory provisions.
+Annex XVII, item 6, to the Agreement establishing the European Economic Area [Regulation (EC) No 469/2009 of the European Parliament and of the Council (EC) concerning the supplementary protection certificate for medicinal products] including the amendments and additions provided in Annex XVII, Protocol 1 of the Agreement and elsewhere in the Agreement shall apply as Norwegian law.

-Applications for a supplementary protection certificate shall be filed with the Norwegian Industrial Property Office.
+Applications for a supplementary protection certificate and for extension of such certificate shall be filed with the Norwegian Industrial Property Office.
 The applicant shall pay the prescribed fee.